 Department of Homeland Security (DHS).

-Presently, we have two main research foci:
+We had two main research foci:

-2) Furthering our laboratory exploratory research to precisely look at the impact factors such as differential clutter overlap can have on threat items, the respective repercussions on detection rates, and how to mitigate those effects.
+2) Furthering our laboratory exploratory research to precisely look at the impact factors such as differential clutter overlap could have on threat items, the respective repercussions on detection rates, and how to mitigate those effects.

-Current ARL Research
+Past ARL Research

 Performance of Distributed Teams Controlling Mixed Assets